 Mesothelioma Settlement

 In April 2018, a Manhattan jury awarded $60 million to the children and girlfriend of Pietro Macaluso, a construction worker who demolished buildings in Brooklyn in the 1970s and '80s.
-Before his death from mesothelioma in 2016, Mr. Macaluso filed the lawsuit against the companies that erected the buildings: A.O.
+Before his death from mesothelioma in 2016, Mr. Macaluso filed a lawsuit against the companies that erected the buildings: A.O.
 Smith Corp., Burnham Commercial, and Peerless.

 Mr. Macaluso's girlfriend, Mary Murphy-Clagett, will split the award with the plaintiff's 11-year-old twins.
-Ms. Murphy-Clagett told The New York Post, "Pietro was a great man and nobody should have to go through what he went through...
+Ms. Murphy-Clagett told The New York Post, "Pietro was a great man, and nobody should have to go through what he went through...
 I'm glad justice was served."

 A jury in California found Vanderbilt Minerals and Imerys Talc responsible for Richard Booker's mesothelioma.
-The manufacturers supplied Mr. Booker's employer, Dexter-Midland Chemical Co., with talc which he used in his occupation as a paintmaker.
+The manufacturers supplied Mr. Booker's employer, Dexter-Midland Chemical Co., with talc, which he used in his occupation as a paintmaker.
 The talc contained asbestos which later caused him to develop mesothelioma.

 Sadly, Mr. Booker passed away from mesothelioma at the age of 72.
-The jury awarded his family $17.57 million in compensatory damages, and hit Vanderbilt and Imerys with $4.6 million in punitive damages.
+The jury awarded his family $17.57 million in compensatory damages and hit Vanderbilt and Imerys with $4.6 million in punitive damages.
 Altogether, the verdict totaled $22.17 million.

-New England Insulation (2017) — $7.55 Million & $6.8 Million
+NEW ENGLAND INSULATION (2017) — $7.55 MILLION & $6.8 MILLION

 On September 20, 2017, a Boston jury awarded $7.55 million to Gerald Sylvestre, a man who worked in a New England Insulation plant that installed asbestos until the early 1970s.
 Mr. Sylvestre was diagnosed with mesothelioma in 2015.

 "No one should have to go through this illness, and I particularly hate the suffering it has caused my family, especially because it could have been prevented,” Mr. Sylvestre said.
-“My wife and I were very happy with the verdict, but what meant the most was that we got to tell our story and the jury heard it and responded as they did."
+“My wife and I were very happy with the verdict, but what meant the most was that we got to tell our story, and the jury heard it and responded as they did."

 Less than two weeks later, a Boston jury hit New England Insulation with a $6.8 million verdict.
 This award went to the family of an insulator named Timothy Ross, who passed away from mesothelioma in August 2013.

-Hillshire Brands (2017) — $13 Million
+HILLSHIRE BRANDS (2017) — $13 MILLION

 In September 2017, a California jury awarded $13 million to the family of Mark Lopez, who passed away from mesothelioma in July 2015.
 Mr. Lopez grew up near the Union City Sugar Refinery (owned by Hillshire Bands), and both his father and grandfather worked at the factory.
 Companies can be held liable for take-home mesothelioma.